Hi, good morning,

 Is it too late?
 You are still breathing, so there is still hope "For whoever is joined with all the living, there is hope; surely a live dog is better than a dead lion" (Ecclesiastes 9:4).
 You need to keep seeking God and He will be found, "And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him" (Hebrews 11:6).
 If you truly have repented, all you need to do is ask forgiveness from God and follow Him "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
 (I John 1:9) God will be faithful and forgive you of all your sins!

 Find a faithful church, which will keep you accountable and on track with God.
 Let us know what area you live in and we will recommend a church near you.
 Find an older woman who can teach you and mentor you in the ways of the Lord (Titus 2:3-5).
-This will not only benefit you, but also your child can grow up in a loving home not given over to sin.
+This will not only benefit you but also your child can grow up in a loving home that is not given over to sin.